Blueprint – Understanding Industrial Blueprints

 Tolerance represents the total amount a dimension may vary.
 It is basically defined as the difference between the upper and lower limits.
 Working to absolute or exact basic dimensions is impractical and unnecessary in most instances; therefore, the designer calculates in addition to the basic dimensions an allowable variation.
 Work must therefore be implemented within the limits of accuracy specified on the drawing.
 A clear understanding of tolerance and allowance can go a long way toward preventing small but potentially critical errors.

 Tolerance is shown on a drawing as ± (plus or minus) a certain amount, either as a fraction or decimal.
 Limits are the maximum and/or minimum values prescribed for a specific dimension, while tolerance represents the total amount by which a specific dimension may vary.
 Tolerances may be shown on drawings in a number of different ways.
-Figure 7.1 shows three examples: A. The unilateral method, which is used when variation from the size is permissible in one direction only; B. The bilateral method, where the dimension figure shows the variation in either direction that is acceptable; and C. The limit-dimensioning method, where the maximum and minimum measurements are both stated.
+Figure 7.1 shows three examples: A. The unilateral method, which is used when variation from the design size is permissible in one direction only; B. The bilateral method, where the dimension figure shows the variation in either direction that is acceptable; and C. The limit-dimensioning method, where the maximum and minimum measurements are both stated.
 Figure

 Copyright © 2009 by The McGraw-Hill Companies, Inc. Click here for terms of use.
 163